messaismael/scalable-send-email-service/send_service/README.md

 ## Configs

-  If you haven't created a Queue yet, to create one, you must add a `.env` file from the `envSample` file the provide the **Queue_Name** and the following command will create a queue and retruned the queue url required in all the `env.json` and `dev.json` files
+  If you haven't created a Queue yet, to create one, you must add a `.env` file from the `envSample` file theN provide the **Queue_Name** and **TABLE_Name** and the following command will create a queue and retruned the queue url required in all the `env.json` and `dev.json` files.
+Regarding the DynamoDB table the second command will create that.
   >> queue url is also required in the the `receive_service` folder.

   ```
   $ npm run create:queue
+  $ npm run create:table
   ```

 ## Deploy